Official site/v1.10.11

 What makes the workflow different?

-imux keeps the terminal first-class while adding the missing surfaces around it: files, remote hosts, source control, browser context, and an execution-focused supervisor.
+imux keeps the terminal first-class while adding the missing surfaces around it: files, remote hosts, branch and commit context, browser context, and an execution-focused supervisor.

 Does it support remote work?